-Those of you that have heard me give a performance management presentation know that one of my favorite topics is the pursuit of improved performance in call centers.
-When I first started using them as my prototypical example several years ago, organizations were in the midst of a mania of moving call centers offshore.
-Less expensive human agents and artificial intelligence based electronic agents would allow organizations to reduce their costs and provide higher levels of service – or, at least, so the vendors and consultants claimed.
+If you’ve heard me give a performance management presentation, you know one of my favorite topics is the pursuit of improved performance in call centers.
+When I first started using them as my prototypical example several years ago, organizations were in the midst of moving call centers offshore.
+Less expensive human agents and AI-based electronic agents would allow organizations to reduce their costs and provide higher levels of service – or, at least, so the vendors and consultants claimed.

-Now, a few years later, the offshore mania has subsided and more than a few contact centers have begun to “on-shore”.
-In my more recent conversations with call center managers, many of them cite poor customer satisfaction as the primary reason that they have moved more of their call volume back home.
-This realization gave me hope that their metrics might have matured as well.
+Now, a few years later, the offshoring mania has subsided and more than a few contact centers have begun to “on-shore”.
+In my more recent conversations with call center managers, many of them cite poor customer satisfaction as the primary reason they have moved more of their call volume back home.
+This realization gave me hope that their call center metrics might have matured as well.

-So why the continued disconnect between their goals and their metrics?
-Despite a continued evolution toward a unified contact center, I think the answer primarily stems from the fact that most organizations still consider their call centers as overhead, rather than a potentially strategic asset.
-Therefore, any investment in the call center must be justified as lowering long-term costs (an efficiency argument) instead of improving customer satisfaction, market awareness or competitive intelligence (effectiveness arguments).
+So why the continued disconnect between their objectives and their metrics?
+Despite a continued evolution toward a unified contact center, I think the answer primarily stems from the fact most organizations still consider their call centers as overhead, rather than a potentially strategic asset.
+Therefore, any investment in the call center must be justified as lowering long-term costs (an efficiency argument) instead of improving customer satisfaction, market awareness, or competitive intelligence (effectiveness arguments).

-However, increasingly, I believe that call centers bring this treatment upon themselves.
+Call centers can bring this treatment upon themselves.
 By only reporting efficiency measures, they reinforce this notion of how they should be graded.
-If all senior management knows about their call center is that it answered questions more quickly this month as compared to last month, how can it possibly understand its tie to the organization’s strategy?
+If all senior management knows about their call center is that it answered questions more quickly this month compared to last month, how can it possibly understand its tie to the organization’s strategy?

-To make matters worse, as I describe in the latest CP Wire, most contact centers make the same critical mistakes when they report performance.
+To make matters worse, as I describe in CP Wire (web site no longer active, PDF) , most contact centers make the same critical mistakes when they report performance.
 These reporting mistakes are made internally during weekly operational reviews and then repeated during the quarterly organizational assessment.
 By making these mistakes, call centers undermine the organization’s confidence in their own performance – keeping them relegated to overhead status, rather than being viewed a strategic asset.